 Each Gurobi parameter has a default value.
 Desired parameter changes are passed in a list variable.
 The name of each named component within this list must be the name of a Gurobi parameter, and the associated value should be the desired value of that parameter.
 You can find a complete list of the available Gurobi parameters in the reference manual.
 We will provide additional details on changing parameter settings in the params argument section.

 Progress of the optimization can be monitored through Gurobi logging.
 By default, Gurobi will send output to the screen.
 A few simple controls are available for modifying the default logging behavior.
 If you would like to direct output to a file as well as to the screen, set the LogFile parameter to the name of your desired log file.
 The frequency of logging output can be controlled with the DisplayInterval parameter, and logging can be turned off entirely with the OutputFlag parameter.
 A detailed description of the Gurobi log file can be found in the Logging section of the reference manual.

-If unsuccessful, the methods of the Gurobi R interface will return an error code and an error message.
+If unsuccessful, the methods of the Gurobi R interface will display an error code and an error message.
 A list of possible error codes can be found in the Error Code section in the reference manual.

 Environments and license parameters